Parameter Estimation

 )

-where we have made the substitution $\sqrt h \rightarrow h$ due to a limitation of the tool.
+where we have made the substitution $\sqrt h \rightarrow h$ due to a limitation of the tool (it currently only handles rational ODEs).
 The output of the above analysis is

 Dict{Nemo.fmpq_mpoly, Bool} with 15 entries: